 If the police pull you over on an OKC metro area street or highway, what are your legal rights?
 What should you do — and not do?
-Here is your Oklahoma City attorney’s step-by-by guide to handling a traffic stop.
+Here is your attorney’s step-by-step guide to handling a traffic stop.

 - You see a police vehicle behind you.
 Don’t panic.
 The police officer may not be getting ready to stop you; he/she may not be paying any attention to you at all.
 Stay calm.
-You are under no obligation to slow down, pull over or stop until the officer flips on the flashing lights.
+You are not obligated to slow down, pull over, or stop until the officer flips on the flashing lights.

 - Turn off your engine.
 That assures the officer you won’t suddenly hit the gas and flee the scene.

 - Turn off your music.
 It only increases the tension to force the officer to shout over loud music.